Hermann-SW/Raspberry_v1_camera_global_external_shutter/README.md

 So why do you may want global shutter videos?

 Mostly for fast moving scenes.
-The propeller of mini drone rotates with 26000rpm and has a blade diameter of 34mm.
+The propeller of mini drone rotates with 26000rpm and has a diameter of 34mm.
 The radial speed at blade tips is quite high, 0.034m×pi×(26000/60)=46.3m/s(!) or 166.6km/h.

 This is a frame you get with v1 camera normal [rolling shutter](https://en.wikipedia.org/wiki/Rolling_shutter) mode, total distortion: